Canon 10D vs Sony RX100 IV

 Studio photographers will appreciate that the Canon 10D (unlike the RX100 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the RX100 IV was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 10D and RX100 IV can be found, respectively, in the Canon 10D Manual (free pdf) or the online Sony RX100 IV Manual.

 So what is the bottom line?
 Is the Canon 10D better than the Sony RX100 IV or vice versa?
 The listing below highlights the relative strengths of the two models.